coilysiren/k8s-gcp/README.md

 ## Deployment

-This deployment command assumes you are locally authenticated to gcloud and kubectl, and have performed all of the above installations.
+This deployment command assumes you are locally installed to gcloud and kubectl, in addition to all the other above installations

 Note that, during the deploy process, you will likely need to enable several google APIs.
 Do so when prompted, then run the deploy again.
 This will show up as messages like: